KewBridge/LightfootCatalogue/README.md

 # Different prompts will be passed to the model as individual inputs
 user:
   # the prompt defines the user's prompt to the model
+  text: |
+   Reformat the text below exactly into JSON according to the schema provided.
-  text: Given the {extracted_text}, organise it into a JSON object as outlined by the rules and instructions.
+    Only output the JSON object and nothing else.

+   Extracted text:
+   {extracted_text}
 ```